 GUITAR PLAYER Magazine, August 1979:

 Eddie Durham's very first guitar recordings are .
 However, most of the personnel in Bennie Moten's Orchestra, including Eddie, came from

-Durham's 2nd RECORDINGS are in Kansas City during Nov.
-1929, four tracks with the gospel singer Laura Henton.
+Durham's 2nd recordings (this time on banjo), still in Kansas City, November 1929, four tracks with singer Laura Henton.
 (GOSPEL CLASSICS, Document Records DOCD-5190)